ofekzil/ActorRecognition/README.md

 - How to get Youtube video ID from url or webpage
 - Decide on best use of ID for videos.
 Who decides first what the video ID is, and how to best communicate that information between the different components (Youtube, extension, S3, database).
 - How to best cache values at video start.
 - Check options of creating an algorithm for determining when actors appear on screen.
 Should be somewhat similar to a sliding window algorithm.
-Basically, something like actor A appers between timestamps 0 and 1, actor B appears in 0.5 to 2, then figure out teh best window of ehen to deiplay both.
+Basically, something like actor A appers between timestamps 0 and 1, actor B appears in 0.5 to 2, then figure out the best window of when to display both.
 Will be implemented in server side initial processing of video when uploaded, then store results in database accordingly.